pushpendughosh/Stock-market-forecasting/README.md

 <img src="result-images/feature_importance_2.jpg" width="49%">
 <img src="result-images/feature_importance_result.jpg" width="49%">
 </div>
-      This figure demonstrates the Sharpe ratio achieved when single features are used instead of 3-features for the same intraday trading strategy.
-It also tells which feature is important. <br>
+      This figure analyzes the Sharpe Ratio achieved when single features are used instead of our 3-features for the same intraday trading strategy.
+It hence analyzes which single feature is important. <br>
-      Result suggest <em><b>or</b></em> (returns from close price to next day open price) has the highest importance.
-This is justifiable by the fact it is the only feature which considers the latest available data (the trading day's open price) at the time of making the trading decision.
+      The result suggest that <em><b>or</b></em> (returns from close price to next day open price) has the highest importance.
+This is justifiable by the fact that it is the only feature which considers the latest available data (the trading day's open price) at the time of making the trading decision.
+We also see that our 3-features setting achieves the highest Sharpe Ratio and hence outperforms each single feature.

 #### LSTM hyperparameter tuning
 <div>
 <img src="result-images/hyper_param_tuning_LSTM.jpg" width="49%">
 <img src="result-images/HP_cell_LSTM_result.jpg" width="49%">
 </div>
+We see that 25 cells for our chosen LSTM architecture to be at least as good as other amounts between 5 and 100.
+We have chosen 25 cells also for the ease of comparison with Fischer & Krauss (2018)

 #### Benchmark against other LSTM architectures
 <div>